cD1rtX3/visual-latex/font/README.md

 # Fonts #
-Since there is no way to enforce Times New Roman being installed without blocking certain users out of the program, an alternative is used here: Nimbus Roman No. 9 L by URW++.
+Since there is no way to enforce a specific font to be installed without blocking certain users out of the program, an alternative is used here: Nimbus Roman No. 9 L by URW++.